1. Plan Your Zapier Integration

 The Integration Development Guide is written with the user in mind, ensuring a consistent experience across Zapier.
 Hundreds of companies have launched Zapier integrations and the Integration Development Guide is a list of best practices learned, so your users have the best experience with your Zapier integration.

-Your Zapier integration should not have more than 5 of each (trigger, action, or search) at first; we suggest starting with your most popular 2-3 use cases.
-Later on, we’ll verify the Integration Development Guide is followed.
+We recommend your Zapier integration have no more than 5 of each (trigger, action, or search) at first; we suggest starting with your most popular 2-3 use cases.

 2. Have at least 1 live Zap for each of your integration’s visible Triggers, Actions, and Searches